vs-uulm/go-taf/README.md

                                         //    4=WARN, 5=ERROR, 6=FATAL, 7=PRINT
     "LogStyle": "PRETTY"                // log style: 'PRETTY', 'JSON', or 'PLAIN' },
-  "Crypto": {
-    "Enabled": true,                    // whether the crypto library should be used or not "KeyFolder": "res/cert/",           // path to key folder that is passed to crypto library "IgnoreVerificationResults": false  // false: discard messages that failed to verify
-                                        // true: process messages that failed to verify
-                                        //        (a warning will be logged to console) },
   "Debug": {
     "FixedSessionID": "",               // if provided, this fixed value is used by the TAM
                                         // instead of a random UUID-based session id